 Social medial includes (but is not limited to) social networking sites, video sites, chat rooms, forums, blogs, texting, and online communications.
 Internet postings may be discoverable by a court of law even after deleted.
-Prohibited actions include, but are not limited to: discussion, posting, photo or reference to the student's clinical experience via social media; any discussion in reference to patients, employees, procedures, students, faculty and/or the clinical institution; taking of photos, videos, audio recordings and other images including the grounds/exterior of the clinical site; posting of faculty and clinical staff emails or documents.
+Prohibited actions include, but are not limited to: discussion, posting, photo or reference to the student's clinical experience via social media; any discussion in reference to clinical site patients, employees, procedures, students, faculty and/or the clinical institution; taking of photos, videos, audio recordings and other images including the grounds/exterior of the clinical site; posting of faculty and clinical staff emails or documents.
 Violation will result in referral to the Dean of Academic Affairs and can result in immediate and permanent program dismissal.
-Clinical sites have the right to pursue legal action against students for violation of HIPAA and patient confidentiality.
+Clinical sites have the right to prohibit students from attendance and pursue legal action against students for violation of HIPAA and patient confidentiality.

-Travel Arrangements and Parking for Clinical Experiences - Attendance at clinical site experiences is a program requirement.
+Travel Arrangements and Parking for Clinical Experiences

+Attendance at clinical site experiences is a program requirement.
 Students are required to travel varying distances to attend clinical experiences.
 Travel arrangements, parking, risks and costs associated with travel to clinical sites are the responsibility of the student.
 Parking fees are the responsibility of the student.
 Students must abide by the clinical facilities parking regulations.
-Violation of clinical site parking regulations will result in referral to the

-Dean of Academic Affairs and can result in immediate and permanent program dismissal.
+Violation of clinical site parking regulations will result in referral to the Dean of Academic Affairs and can result in immediate and permanent program dismissal.

+Student Illness

-Student Illness - Students who are absent due to communicable illness, change in health status or level of functioning are required to present a health care provider note stating specifically that the student may return to clinical practice and is "medically cleared for clinical".
+Students who are absent due to communicable illness, change in health status or level of functioning are required to present a health care provider note stating specifically that the student may return to clinical practice and is "medically cleared for clinical".
 The note along with any requested restrictions or accommodations are to be documented by the healthcare provider and submitted to the Coordinator of Nursing Admissions and Clinical Partnerships for review.

-Emergency Contact for Students - Please note that it is the responsibility of the student to give the proper contact information to those who will need to reach you in case of emergency.
+Emergency Contact for Students

+It is the responsibility of the student to give the proper contact information to those who will need to reach you in case of emergency.
 Cell phone use is prohibited during all classroom, lab and clinical settings except in cases of extreme emergency.
 All phones should be on silent or vibrate and emergent calls taken out of the classroom, lab or clinical setting.
 Students must abide by cell phone regulations when at the clinical agencies.
 Violation will result in referral to the Dean of Academic Affairs and can result in immediate and permanent program dismissal.

-Uniform Policy for the Clinical Experience, ID badges and Lab Equipment-
+Uniform Policy for the Clinical Experience, ID badges and Lab Equipment

-RVCC Nursing Student Uniforms are purchased by each student, as noted below only from Meridy's Uniform service.
-Uniform shirts, pants, and lab coats are required to be purchased online from Meridy's Uniforms at www.meridys.com Sizing issues should be called into Meridy's customer service number at 1-800-237-9164.
-Students will follow the policy of their clinical facility.
-All additional personal items must meet the following guidelines:
+Students are required to purchase the RVCC Nursing Student Uniform consisting of shirts, pants, and lab coats from Meridy's Uniform service. www.meridys.com 1-800-237-9164.
+All additional personal items /presentation/equipment must meet the following guidelines per clinical site policies: